sudohainguyen/sudohainguyen.github.io/_posts/2024-01-05-why-was-dbt-invented.md

 tags: [data engineering, data analytics]
 ---

-If you've been hanging around the data engineering world, you've probably heard the buzz about DBT.
-But why was DBT even invented in the first place?
-Let's dive into the story behind DBT and how it's revolutionizing the way we build data models compared to the old-school methods.
+You have probably heard the buzz about DBT in data engineering lately, but why was DBT even invented in the first place?
+I was struggling with pure SQL scripts but now I have been using it as my day-to-day work, let me share you how it’s revolutionizing the way we should build data models compared to the old-school methods.You have probably heard the buzz about DBT in data engineering lately, but why was DBT even invented in the first place?
+I was struggling with pure SQL scripts but now I have been using it as my day-to-day work, let me share you how it’s revolutionizing the way we should build data models compared to the old-school methods.

 - [The Origins of DBT](#the-origins-of-dbt)
 - [Key Features of DBT: Why It Stands Out](#key-features-of-dbt-why-it-stands-out)